BoroleShubhangi/Steakhouse-restaurant-/README.md

 Simple restaurant app ui.
-This is the restaurant single page web app developed using bootstrap
+This is the restaurant single page web app developed using bootstrap and javaScript
 # Steakhouse Restaurant